tonsky/FiraCode/README.md

-## Fira Code: free monospaced font with programming ligatures
+## Fira Code: free monospaced font with programming ligatures (Quick and dirty fork)

 ![Fira Code](./extras/logo.svg)

 Read in [Español](./LEEME.md) | [简体中文](./README_CN.md) | [日本語](./README_JA.md)
 ### Problem

 Programmers use a lot of symbols, often encoded with several characters.
 For the human brain, sequences like `->`, `<=`, or `:=` are single logical tokens, even if they take two or three characters on the screen.
 Your eye spends a non-zero amount of energy to scan, parse and join multiple characters into a single logical one.
 Ideally, all programming languages should be designed with full-fledged Unicode symbols for operators, but that’s not the case yet.